PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 "Successful update. "<br>

 ## Multistore
+Once the Multistores are configured in Prestashop, Cart Rules can be applied for certain shop.
+Applying the Cart Rule for certain shop can be configured by navigating to Cart Rules > Edit section > Configure Tab.
+There is a checkbox in Restriction option.
+Clicking the checkbox of **Shop selection** option, enables switching the appropriate Prestashop shop to the "Selected shops" area.
+This enables applying the Cart Rule for certain Prestashop Multistore.

 All these Cart rule settings are separately managed by Multistore functionality in Prestashop.
 [Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)